ky1vstar/rclone-telebox-plugin/README.md

 Storage> XX

 Option token.
-Authorize on https://telebox.online, then go to developer console of the browser and paste here the out of `localStorage.t` command
+Authorize on https://telebox.online, then go to developer console of the browser and paste here the output of `localStorage.t` command
 Enter a value.
 token> testFromCLToken